Everything we know about Samsung’s new S22 ultra

 Is the Samsung Galaxy S21 ultra bigger than the S21 plus?

 We have already said how the S22 ultra is expected to have a slightly smaller display than the S21 ultra.
 However, rumours so far claim the new phone will be larger than its predecessor.
-This means dimensions of 163.3 x 77.9 x 9.05mm, compared to 165.1 x 75.6 x 8.9mm for the S1 ultra.
+This means dimensions of 163.3mm x 77.9mm x 9.05mm, compared to 165.1mm x 75.6mm x 8.9mm for the S21 ultra.

 IndyBest product reviews are unbiased, independent advice you can trust.
 On some occasions, we earn revenue if you click the links and buy the products, but we never allow this to bias our coverage.
 The reviews are compiled through a mix of expert opinion and real-world testing.